African American–Jewish relations: Antisemitism among African Americans

-During the 1990s, antisemitism in Black communities became widespread on college campuses, where some commentators made accusations about Jewish participation in the slave trade, with some commentators claiming that they had dominated it.
-Prof. Leonard Jeffries of the City College of New York was a proponent of this idea, but his conclusions have been disputed by major African-American historians of the slave trade, including David Brion Davis.
+During the 1990s, Professor Leonard Jeffries of the City College of New York was a proponent of the idea that Jewish businessmen financed the Atlantic slave trade and used the movie industry to hurt Black people.
+He was sacked by CUNY and his conclusions have been rejected by major African American historians of the slave trade, including David Brion Davis.